aaronbloomfield/ics/hws/hw-tricky-jump.md

 - Compare the two objdumps (the [one provided](tricky-jump/test1.objdump.txt) and the one you generated in the bullet point above) to see the differences
 - Run it through gdb, the debugger.
 You can see a list of gdb commands in the [buffer overflow](hw-buffer-tabbed.html) ([md](hw-buffer.md)) homework.
 Here are a few more useful gdb commands:
 	- `x/2x $rsp` will show you the 8-byte value in the rsp register -- you want to make sure that is 0x1160 right before the `ret` at the end of `main()`
+	- You can break at a given hex address via: `break *0x401234`.
+Pick the address based on what's in the objdump.

 #### What to submit